adedomin/CSC311-game-design/_posts/2015-04-03-Enhanced Location Services.md

 In areas, like buildings where GPS may not penetrate, these bluetooth beacons can improve accuracy or at least confirm that a client is in a building.

+The other plus is the game could be implemented in javascript, and be servered over the web.

 How it Works - The Protocol
 ===========================